veracity/veracity-documentation/sections/datafabric/iot/overview.md

 ---

 # Overview of  Veracity IoT
 Veracity IoT is a managed service for handling IoT data.
-It consits of ingest pipeline, storage, api for access, data quality service and and timeseries visualization.
+It consits of ingest pipeline, storage, api for access, data quality service and timeseries visualization.

 ## Ingest sensor data
 Veracity IoT can ingest JSON messages sent from edge or other platform to our IOT-hub.